Roman Missal

 He bows down over the altar, which he kisses, saying:

-Standing at the Epistle side of the altar, the Preist reads the Introit, which varies according to the Mass being celebrated,
+Standing at the Epistle side of the altar, the Priest reads the Introit, which varies according to the Mass being celebrated.

 The priest returns to the middle of the altar and says, alternately with the server: